14TH CSSC HELD IN SAPPORO, HOKKAIDO

 Matsugi, T.: Recent excavations in San-in district and a new perspective of Yayoi society

-Yagi, T.: Unified conservation of remains and countryside forest—Based on case of the Muki-Banda remains
+Yagi, T.: Unified conservation of remains and countryside forest—Based on case of the Muki-Banda

 Matsumoto, M.: Preservation movement of Muki-Banda ruin